beyond-decentralized/AIRport/apis/check-in/README.md

 # check-in

+TODO:
+Split out DAOs to ORMs\tmc
+move Selector to @airport/apron

+## Why the name

-"Airport check-in is the process whereby passengers (data entities) are accepted by an airline (your application) at the airport prior to travel (running of the application)."
+"Airport check-in is the process whereby passengers are accepted by an airline at the airport prior to travel."

+@airport/check-in defines interfaces for application API definitions.

+## Description

+Interfaces for @Api() implementation

-Data Access Object (DAO) and serialization APIs.
+Currently also hosts Data Access Object (DAO) and serialization APIs.